ElektraInitiative/libelektra/src/bindings/gsettings/README.md

 (sudo) make install
 ```

-If you do a system installation consider doing a migration, so you can imediatly keep using your settings.
+If you do a system installation consider doing a migration, so you can immediately keep using your settings.

 # Migration
 ## Import dconf user settings